Mostafa-Mohamed4932/Chess-Video-Game-Unity/README.md

 ## Installation

-To play the Chess Unity Game, simply download the executable file from the releases section of this repository.
-Double-click the downloaded file to start the game.
+To play the Chess Unity Game, simply download the Zip file called "Build", then run the Application called Geometric Chess

 ## Feedback and Contributions

 Feedback, bug reports, and contributions are always welcome!
-If you encounter any issues or have suggestions to improve the game, please feel free to open an issueor submit a pull request.
+If you encounter any issues or have suggestions to improve the game, please feel free to open an issue or submit a pull request.

 ## License